seperman/deepdiff/README.md

 # Authors

-Authors in order of the contributions:
+Authors listed in the order of the contributions:

 - [Sep Dehpour (Seperman)](http://www.zepworks.com)
 - [Victor Hahn Castell](http://hahncastell.de) for the tree view and major contributions: